The BSc in Evolutionary Biology is taught through a combination of:

-First year: lectures 250 to 330, practicals 80 to 100 students
+- First year: lectures 250 to 330 students, practicals 80 to 100 students

-Second year: lectures 80 to 150, practicals 40 to 60 students
+- Second year: lectures 80 to 175 students, practicals 40 to 60 students

-Third year: lectures 20 to 70, practicals 20 to 60 students
+- Third year: lectures 20 to 140 students, practicals 20 to 60 students

-Fourth year: 5 to 25 students
+- Fourth year: 5 to 25 students per module.

 The practical elements of the course, which are taught in the laboratory and in the field, enable you to learn the wide range of skills required of a modern molecular biologist.
 Students are provided with teaching microscopes and are taught in state-of-the-art teaching laboratories.
 Alongside the development of practical biological skills, students are also given the opportunity to expand on their presentation and IT skills.